particl/ccs-front/how-to-zcs/index.md

 ### 7. You're done.
 Now go drum up some support.

 Good job on getting all the way here.
 When you finish, the community will be discussing your proposal on the merge request itself.
 If you want to weigh in on the discussion, feel free.
 It will be up to you to get people to support your proposal, both for it to be moved to the Funding Required stage, and also while its awaiting donations.
-Best of luck, and thank you so much for contributing to Zcoin.
+Best of luck, and thank you so much for contributing to Particl.
 We, the community, really appreciate it.

 ## Example Proposal Front Matter

 ```
 ---
 layout: fr
-title: Make a Zcoin Spaceship
+title: Make a Particl Spaceship
 author: somekid
 date: January 31, 2019
 amount: 10000
 milestones:
   - name: Milestone 1 - Purchase the parts
-    funds: 30% (3000 XZC)
+    funds: 30% (3000 PART)
     done:
     status: unfinished
   - name: Milestone 2 - Assemble the spaceship
-    funds: 50% (5000 XZC)
+    funds: 50% (5000 PART)
     done:
     status: unfinished
   - name: Milestone 3 - Throw a big party
-    funds: 20% (2000 XZC)
+    funds: 20% (2000 PART)
     done:
     status: unfinished
 payouts: